By Sarah Posner

 “We put God right at the center of the White House.” —Paula White, speaking at an Evangelicals for Trump event at Solid Rock Church, Ohio, March 6, 2020

-WN: The embrace by significant segments of American Evangelicalism of the alt-Right is in many respects natural outcome of an “Unholy Justice Trinity” discussed in my “WAR and HELL”, “War, Police and Prisons”, and “Just War, Just Deserts and Just Hell” pieces.
+WN: The embrace by significant segments of American Evangelicalism of the alt-Right is in many respects natural outcome of an “Unholy Justice Trinity” discussed in my “WAR and HELL”, “War, Police and Prisons”, and “Just War, Just Deserts and Just Hell” posts.

 Update, October 9, 2020: This new publication (click on image for a long review!) is outstanding, and chillingly prophetic: Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation.